-The Amazon Original series The Marvelous Mrs. Maisel, which takes place in New York City in 1958, is part Mad Men-esque in its mid-century setting, part La La Land in its theatricality – minus the singing, though it often feels like song and dance might break out any minute.
+The Amazon Original series The Marvelous Mrs. Maisel is back for its second season!
+The show takes place in New York City in 1958, is part Mad Men-esque in its mid-century setting, part La La Land in its theatricality – minus the singing, though it often feels like song and dance might break out any minute.
 These elements combined may seem cringeworthy, even to us period drama obsessed folks here, but the superb acting and comedic timing of the cast, led by Rachel Brosnahan of House of Cards, Tony Shalhoub of Monk fame, and Luke Kirby of Rectify, along with the spunky writing of Amy Sherman-Palladino, make this show a sleeper hit.
 In fact, it was one of Amazon’s most highly-reviewed pilot episodes (with a customer rating of 4.9), when it premiered in March 2017.
-The full season is now available on Amazon.
+The full first two seasons are now available on Amazon.

 The premise: Upper West Side housewife Miram “Midge” Maisel, of an esteemed Jewish family, seems to have it all – a successful husband, a great apartment, two kids.
 Her husband Joel has taken on what Midge thinks is a hobby – doing standup comedy at the Gaslight Cafe in Greenwich Village but it turns out he’s been straight up stealing routines from famous comedians.
 This leads to a comedy of errors, whereupon Midge drunkenly takes the stage showcasing her natural talent.

-Here are the film locations seen in the first season!
+Here are the film locations seen in the second and first seasons!

 1. Old Town Bar